How much environmental damage does flying cause?

-Sustainable energy is energy supply that can meet the growing demand of today's people without compromising the demand of the people that might require it in future.
-It involves looking at multiple aspects of sustainability environmental, social and economic.
+Sustainable energy is energy supply that can meet the growing demand of today's people without compromising the demand of people that might require it in future.
+It involves looking at all aspects of sustainability: environmental, social and economic.

-Sustainable low-carbon energy includes renewable energy generation which comes from sources that are naturally replenished soon after being used.
+Sustainable low-carbon energy includes renewable energy generation from sources that are naturally replenished soon after being used.
 Sunlight, wind and water are all examples of sustainable energy.

 What does Air New Zealand do with the money paid by customers to offset their carbon emissions?

-All funds received by customers, net of tax, funds the purchase of carbon credits under FlyNeutral.
+All money received from customers, net of tax, funds the purchase of carbon credits under FlyNeutral.
 Air New Zealand does not take any fees to cover the operation of FlyNeutral.
 All funds go directly towards the supply of the carbon credits.

 Does Air New Zealand make a margin on the carbon credits purchased under FlyNeutral?

-No. All funds received by customers, net of tax, go directly towards the supply of the carbon credits under FlyNeutral.
+No. All money received from customers, net of tax, go directly towards the supply of the carbon credits under FlyNeutral.